Firetide

-Firetide is an American, international provider of wireless mesh network technology.
+Firetide is an American company that provides wireless mesh network technology internationally.
 It is a division of UNICOM Global.
 Based in the Silicon Valley, Firetide designs and sells hardware and software for wireless technology.

 Corporate history

 Firetide was founded in 2001, under the name Landmark Networks, to provide hardware and software for wireless infrastructure mesh networks.
 In 2003 the name changed to Firetide, which would "better reflect the company's mission and culture".
 In 2004, the company moved from Hawaii to Los Gatos, CA.

 Firetide, Inc. was acquired by UNICOM Global on May 19, 2014.

 Firetide Inc. is currently headquartered in Campbell, CA, CA with a R&D office in Bangalore, India.

 Hardware

 HotPort 7000 Series.
 Indoor and outdoor wireless mesh node, equipped with dual 802.11n MIMO radios.
 The radios are able to operate at 2.4, 4.9 and 5.0 GHz and allows for a throughput of up to 400 Mbit/s.

 FWB-200 Series.
 Indoor and outdoor wireless point-to-point bridges, equipped with dual 802.11n MIMO radios.
 The point-to-point bridges are used to connect distant, wireless networks to each other.

 HotPoint 5000 Series.
 Indoor and outdoor wireless access points, equipped with dual 802.11n MIMO radios.
 The access points allow for a wireless Wi-Fi network to be connected to the mesh.
 Software development stopped in 2015.

 HotClient 2000 Series.
 Indoor and outdoor wireless customer premises equipment.
 A product that extends the range of a Wi-Fi network.

 Firetide FWC 2050 WLAN Controller.
 A product that can control up to 50 access points and that provides configuration of the access points through central management.
 It is controlled through a web-interface.

 Firetide IVS 100.
 Integrated video solution, a combined IP-camera and mesh node.